norcams/winch/puppet/modules/keystone/README.md

 * If you've setup Openstack using previous versions of this module you need to be aware that it used UUID as the dedault to the token_format parameter but now defaults to PKI.
 If you're using this module to manage a Grizzly Openstack deployment that was set up using a development release of the modules or are attempting an upgrade from Folsom then you'll need to make sure you set the token_format to UUID at classification time.

+* The Keystone Openstack service depends on a sqlalchemy database.
+If you are using puppetlabs-mysql to achieve this, there is a parameter called mysql_module that can be used to swap between the two supported versions: 0.9 and 2.2.
+This is needed because the puppetlabs-mysql module was rewritten and the custom type names have changed between versions.

 Development
 -----------